 How to Recognize Nursing Home Abuse and Neglect

-Nursing homes can be negligent if they fail to provide their patients with the services or level of services needed for them to be safe and healthy.
+Nursing homes can be negligent if they fail to provide their patients with the services or level of service needed for them to be safe and healthy.
 Nursing home abuse, which can include intentional or unintentional negligence, can be emotional, physical, or financial in nature.
-All of these forms of abuse can happen to patients who do not have the capacity to defend themselves.
+All these forms of abuse can happen to patients who do not have the capacity to defend themselves.

 Emotional abuse can include using humiliation and psychological intimidation to incite fear.
 Physical abuse often results in some form of injury, impairment or pain to the patient.
-Financial abuse can occur when nursing home employees use some form of deception to financial benefit themselves.
+Financial abuse can occur when nursing home employees use some form of deception to financially benefit themselves.

 - Frequent complaints from the patient concerning care